 In the light of the dialectic, then, the historical series of philosophies would be regarded as a sequence of contributions to a single but complex goal.
 Significant discoveries, because they are not the prerogative of completely successful philosophers, are expressed either as positions or as counter-positions.
 But positions invite development, and so the sequence of discoveries expressed as positions should form a unified, cumulative structure that can be enriched by adding the discoveries initially expressed as counter-positions.
-On the other hand, since counter-positions invite reversal, a free unfolding of human thought should tend to separate the discovery from its author's bias in the measure that its prosuppositions are examined and its implications tested.
+On the other hand, since counter-positions invite reversal, a free unfolding of human thought should tend to separate the discovery from its author's bias in the measure that its presuppositions were, examined and its implecations tested.

-However, the dialectic itself has a motable presupposition, for it supposes that cognitional theory exercises a fundamental influence in metaphysics, in ethics, and in theological pronouncements.
-This presupposition merits exploration.
-In the present chapter, then, an attempt will be made to define metaphysics, to state its method, and to clarify the method by contrasting it with other methods.
+However, the dialectic itself has a notable presupposition, for it supposes that cognitional theory exercises a fundamental influence in metaphysics, in ethics, and in theological pronouncements.
+This presupposition merits prolocation and the vertor the oresent the provide bene devoted to indicating, in a manner that cerhaps is sufficient for present purposes, the general strategy by which she can proceed from the cognitional theory that we have been formulating o a metaphysics that may claim to vossess a temarcle remarkable to Were lelhost sould a philosophises. exploration.
+In the present chapter, then, an attempt will be made to define metaphysics, to state its mit, method, and to clarify the method by contrasting it with other methods.
 In subsequent chapters, the method will be articulated by an outline of metaphysics, a sketch of ethics, and a presentation of transcendent knowledge.